jamescridland/podcastnamespace.org/tag-location.md

 Oh, and remember I mentioned that Notre Dame was in the gothic style?
 Let's find [all cathedrals in France in a gothic style](https://overpass-turbo.eu/s/22Jf).

 OpenStreetMap is very powerful - you can get it to return, for example, "[all wineries in Adelaide](https://overpass-turbo.eu/s/22Ji)", and very quickly build a wine website covering the area - with links to podcasts about them, where it makes sense.
+(And, by the way, most AI tools will accept a prompt like "Write a query for Overpass showing all wineries in Adelaide").

 Know that this information is there for every object in OpenStreetMap - but also know that *you can't do this with a lat/lon*.